We have adapted to requirements for social distancing and hygiene so that we remain available to serve our customers.

 Do they have a few or a few hundred previous inspections?

-Have they been members of building professions - like architects and engineers?
+Are they members of building professions - like architects and engineers?

-Holding a builders license, or being a member of an industry association, does not, in itself, qualify somebody to carry out pre-purchase inspections.
+Holding a builders license, or being a member of an industry association, does not, in itself, qualify somebody to carry out pre-purchase building inspections.
+Some builders licenses are highly restricted, having nothing whatsoever to do with inspections.

-Our inspector is an experienced building professional with over 30 years working around Adelaide, including 15 years 'on-the-tools' building, restoring and renovating for himself and others.
-He is an expert in local buildings and understands local conditions and methods.
-With a degree in Architecture, he still talks plain English.
+Our building and pest inspector is David Bodycomb.
+He is an experienced building professional with over 30 years working around Adelaide, including 15 years 'on-the-tools' building, restoring and renovating houses for himself and others.

-It is generally agreed that the minimal standard for inspection and reporting is the Australian Standard AS4349.1 for pre-purchase building inspections.
+It is generally agreed that the minimal standard for inspection and reporting are the Australian Standards AS4349.1 for Pre-purchase Building Inspections and AS4349.3 for Timber Pest Inspections.

 The purchase process might seem a little tricky, but that's hardly surprising when most of us don't buy or sell houses often enough to understand it nearly as well as a real estate agent.